-Prof. Elisha Mitchell, born in , was a Yale University, New Haven County man and had been a tutor there after his graduation.
-He was a scientist of remarkable distinction and signal accomplishment.
 The eldest of his four daughters, Mary Mitchell, herself a prodigy of learning, married lawyer Richard J. Ashe and moved to Hillsborough, NC in January 1846.
-A letter from Mrs. Burwell (Margaret Anna Robertson) to her friends Mary A. Kirkland and Susan Kirkland visiting in Fayetteville, NC noted in mid-January 1846:
+A letter from Mrs. Burwell to her friends Mary A. Kirkland and Susan Kirkland visiting in Fayetteville, NC noted in mid-January 1846:

 Mr. or rather Mrs. Richard Ashe has gone to housekeeping in the "Yellow House" [i.e. the James A.Cheek-Houston Walker House].
 She came up from Chapel Hill & went to fixing while he was in Wilmington--he came night before last.
 She & her sister Miss Mitchell [Eliza N. Mitchell] have been so in confusion that no one has called on them.
 They will be ready to receive visitors next week I hear.

-Eliza N. Mitchell, who would have been the younger Mitchell daughter, attended the Burwell School in 1846.
+Eliza N. Mitchell, who would have been the youngest Mitchell daughter, attended the Burwell School in 1846.
 All the Mitchell children would have been educated at home to read Greek and Latin by sight at eight years old or earlier (see Rosaline Brooke Spotswood ) and her other basic skills would have been comparable.
-Whether Eliza's sister Margaret Eliot Mitchell ever attended the school is problematical.
+Whether Eliza's sister Margaret Eliot Mitchell ever attended the school is not known.

-On November 20, 1852, Eliza N. Mitchel married Richard S. Grant at the Elisha Mitchell Home in Chapel Hill, NC near the west gate of the campus of the University of North Carolina.
+On November 20, 1852, Eliza N. Mitchell married Richard S. Grant at the Elisha Mitchell Home in Chapel Hill, NC near the west gate of the campus of the University of North Carolina.
 Dr. Alexander Wilson of Hillsborough, NC performed the ceremony.
 Mr. Grant died early, as did the Grants' only child, a little boy, Richard Mitchell Grant, aged four years, seven months, very suddenly of diphtheria on October 17, 1862.
-His original grave was moved from the rear of the Elisha Mitchell Home in Chapel Hill, NC (no longer standing), and he is now buried near the Mitchell obelisk in Sec.
+His grave was originally in the rear of the Elisha Mitchell Home in Chapel Hill, NC (no longer standing).
+It was later moved to the Mitchell obelisk in Sec.
 II of the Old Chapel Hill Cemetery, Chapel Hill, NC.

 These two deaths were utterly crushing blows to the young wife from which it seemed she might not recover; but eventually she and her sister Margaret Eliot Mitchell began a school for girls in Oxford, NC.
-The two sisters later removed to Statesville, NC where there elder sister, Mary Mitchell, joined them after her husband, Richard J. Ashe's death in Bakersfield, CA. For a time their Statesville school was known as Simonton Female College in Statesville, NC, but its name was later changed to Mitchell College in Statesville, NC.
-Today, the school, a junior college, has changed its name again and is known as Mitchell Community College.
+The two sisters later removed to Statesville, NC where their elder sister, Mary Mitchell, joined them after her husband, Richard J. Ashe's death in Bakersfield, CA. For a time their Statesville school was known as Simonton Female College in Statesville, NC, but in 1917 its name was changed to Mitchell College in Statesville, NC to honor the sisters.
+In 1972, Mitchell College joined the NC Community College System and today, the school is known as Mitchell Community College.

 Cornelia Phillips Spencer wrote of her beloved friend Margaret Eliot Mitchell in 1904: